 Your Salt Lake City Snow Fighter Team would like to offer these tips to make winter in Salt Lake City a little easier on all of us.
-Please help make snow removal more cost effective and safer by observing the following suggestions:
+Please help make snow removal safer and more cost effective by observing the following suggestions:

 - Snow Fighter crews work around the clock to provide a safe, reliable, and efficient travel network of 1,858 lane miles of roadway during adverse conditions.
 These crews work hard to remove snow and ice within 36 hours after the end of a snowstorm.

 - The City has three designated priorities for how roads are cleared – Priority 1, Priority 2, and Priority 3.
 Learn more about what those priorities are by viewing our Snow Removal Priority Map.

 - There are 7.8 miles of City sidewalks that are located adjacent to viaducts and overpasses on I-15, I-215, I-80, and other designated locations.
 The City will begin snow removal within 24 hours after the end of the storm for those sidewalks.

 - The City designates protected bike lanes as Priority 1 and will work quickly to clear snow and ice in those bike lanes.
 Note – our snow removal equipment for these spaces isn’t operated at nighttime, so we will be out there as soon as possible once it’s light outside.